 LEAD staffing company welcomes its newest location in Jacksonville, Florida.
-A one-stop hire source for businesses in need of experienced skilled workers in the industrial and marine industries.
+LEAD Marine Jacksonville is a one-stop hiring source for businesses in need of experienced skilled workers in the industrial and marine industries.

 "There are plenty of jobs available for qualified workers with trade skills who are prime candidates for the maritime industry.
 Jobs are available for licensed marine engineers and skilled machinists, welders, electricians, and more," says Alan Biliti, Marine Division Sales and Recruiting Manager.